Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 The reality is different.
 Mercifully the streets aren’t filled with lawyers who’ve been replaced by artificial intelligence.
 Instead, AI’s transformative power is being leveraged primarily to tackle low-value process work: reading PDFs and searching through emails.
 No lawyer underwent the stress and the debt of law school to spend every day searching through emails: where AI is having an impact, it’s freeing up lawyers to ditch this process work and focus on actually adding value and being a strategic partner to the business.

 This is another consequence of excess hype: overzealous marketing can lead legal tech companies to make outlandish promises about what AI or blockchain can do.
-Legal innovation teams in law firms or large companies often have mandates to transform processes top to bottom, which similarly can involve selling
+Legal innovation teams in law firms or large companies often have mandates to transform processes top to bottom, which similarly can involve selling a dream to which the actual promise of technology can’t quite measure up.

 Free trials are only available to individuals based in the UK